alaa-alchal/Portfolio/Python/Detection Tool for similar customer accounts/README.md

 # Task:

-One of the most significant roles of an analyst is to ensure that the is clean and accurate.
-In this project, we will have a list of customer accounts that might or might not be related.
+One of the most significant roles of an analyst is to ensure that the data is clean and accurate.
+In this project, we will be processing a list of customer accounts that might or might not be related.
 We will extract those accounts from a csv file, and perform a similarity assessment to determine which accounts are related.

 # Challenge: